 “Thoreau again?
 Don’t you ever tire of Thoreau?”
 I’ve discussed Thoreau several times in this e-zine, but never as thoroughly as this time.
 I always come back to Thoreau because he’s a great stylist, he’s one of the funniest of all philosophers, he lived well and died well, and he had a firmer grasp of Zen than any Western writer.
 They say “to philosophize is to learn to die.”
 Thoreau’s death is the best proof of his philosophy.
-I feel a personal connection to Thoreau since I, too, grew up in the woods and fields of New England, and since I lived in the Concord area for several years.
+I feel a personal connection to Thoreau since I, too, grew up in the woods and fields of New England, and I lived in the Concord area for several years.

 As readers of this e-zine know, I’m not a master of the well-packaged essay, with smooth transitions, and a neat conclusion; my essays aren’t easy to read.
 Perhaps, however, the content will compensate for the messy package.
 My hope is that this essay will allow the reader to get to know Thoreau a little better.
 Rather than sketching a chronology of his life, I’m going to discuss certain ideas, attitudes, and events that I find especially interesting.

 Thoreau was born in Concord in 1817.
-One of his childhood memories was Lafayette’s visit to Concord in 1824 (Lafayette was a Frenchman who had fought in the American Revolution, and returned to the U.S. 50 years later, receiving a hero’s welcome and visiting every state in the country).
+One of his childhood memories was Lafayette’s visit to Concord in 1824 (Lafayette was a Frenchman who had fought in the American Revolution, and returned to the U.S. fifty years later, receiving a hero’s welcome and visiting every state in the country).
 Another memory was the 1825 celebration of the 50th anniversary of the Battle of Concord.
 Another memory was being allowed, on rare occasions, to stay home from school, and spend the day picking huckleberries; Thoreau said that these days were “like the promise of life eternal.”1

 Thoreau’s paternal ancestors were French (as the name suggests).
-Being Protestants, they were subject to persecution, and went to the Isle of Jersey, in the English Channel.
+Being Protestants, they were subject to persecution, and fled to the Isle of Jersey, in the English Channel.
 Thoreau’s grandfather, Jean Thoreau, came to America in 1773, and became a prosperous shopkeeper in Boston.

 As for Thoreau’s maternal ancestors, his grandfather, Asa Dunbar, was a Harvard graduate, a clergyman, a schoolteacher and a lawyer.
 Thoreau’s grandmother was the daughter of a wealthy Tory whose eight sons fled to Canada at the start of the American Revolution.
 Thus, like Emerson, Thoreau was descended from the upper class of American society.